 Is your child getting tired or losing interest in chopping the apples?
 That’s ok!
 Have him help transfer the apples you chop to a bowl or other container or give him another easy job while you finish chopping.

 Check out my blog post: Teaching Knife Skills to Toddlers and Kids (Safety and Basics) for more info on using a child-safe knife.
 My favorite kid knives and other products can be found in my Amazon store.
-(Affiliate link)
+(Affiliate link) Also, head to my post, The Best Cooking Tools for Kids, to see all my other product recommendations, including knifes and produce choppers.

 How can I teach my child to use a grater?